Sharcc92/Docker-Usage-for-Ros2/README.md

 # Non related commands
 - List of ROS Services `ros2 service list`
 - Switch between windows `byobu` (Start with `byobu`.
-Use F2 to switch and F3 to create new terminals)
+Use F2 to switch and F3 to create more parallel terminals)

 ```
 Stop docker
 ```